LibrePDF/OpenPDF/README.md

 - The 1.4.x Branch requires Java 11 or later.
 - The 1.3.x Branch requires Java 8 or later.

-The upcoming 2.1.0 version of OpenPDF will require Java 21 or later.

 ### UTF-8 Fonts

 As of 1.3.21 the UTF-8 Liberation fonts moved to its own module, to reduce the size of the OpenPDF